Back pain is discomfort and pain caused by injury or illness between the shoulders and the hips.

-Back pain is not a disease, but a symptom of various medical conditions, such as osteoporosis, sciatica, and general muscle strain.
+Back pain is discomfort and pain caused by injury or illness between the shoulders and the hips.
+It’s not a disease on its own, but a symptom of various medical conditions, such as osteoporosis, sciatica, and general muscle strain.

 65 million adults report a recent bout of acute (short-term) back pain, and 16 million suffer from chronic (persistent) back pain.
 Adults with back pain earn less income and spend more on healthcare than their counterparts without back pain.

-Instead of living with back pain, improve your overall quality of life by getting your back pain treated.
+Instead of living with back pain , improve your overall quality of life by getting your back pain treated.
 Just because it’s common doesn’t mean you have to live with it!

 Let’s cover the common causes, risk factors, and the best treatment options for back pain.